jdrestre/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 6-print_sorted_dictionary.py | 6.
 Print sorted dictionary | Write a function that prints a dictionary by ordered keys.
 7-update_dictionary.py | 7.
 Update dictionary | Write a function that replaces or adds key/value in a dictionary.
 8-simple_delete.py | 8.
 Simple delete by key | Write a function that deletes a key in a dictionary.
+9-multiply_by_2.py | 9.
+Multiply by 2 | Write a function that returns a new dictionary with all values multiplied by 2